 As long as you've got a premium account of one of those services, you can store playlists offline, It's not the quickest of processes though and the headphone pairing somehow feels a lot quicker than it has been previously on its predecessor.

-You do of course have access to Connect IQ Store, which still pales in comparison with the Apple App Store and even the Google Play Store for what you can actually download, how you get downloaded apps, watch faces, data fields and widgets onto the watch.
+You do of course have access to Connect IQ Store, which still pales in comparison with the Apple App Store and even the Google Play Store for what you can download, how you get downloaded apps, watch faces, data fields, and widgets onto the watch.
 You might want to go hunting for some watch faces too, as the preloaded ones are great, but just be sure the ones you download don't secretly hog the battery life.

 Is the Fenix 7 a perfect smartwatch?
 Far from it.
 What it does do is give you enough of the features you'd associate with a smartwatch to behave like a very capable one.
 For things like notifications, payments and music features, it performs well, and we think most will be satisfied with what you get on this front.

-Garmin Fenix 7: Sports tracking and heart rate accuracy
+Sports tracking and HR accuracy

-The Fenix 6 isn't exactly short of features, but Garmin continues in its pursuit to put more metrics, modes and insights at your disposal when you're going for a big adventure.
+The Fenix 6 isn't exactly short of features, but Garmin continues in its pursuit to put more metrics, modes, and insights at your disposal when you're going for a big adventure.
 If you compare it to what other outdoor watches in and around this price offer, then it still stands above.
-Though Fenix 6 or 6 Pro owners might be wondering if they definitely have to make that upgrade.
+Though Fenix 6 or 6 Pro owners might be wondering if they have to make that upgrade.

 There's a Pulse OX sensor to track blood oxygen levels during sleep or continuously and to make the 7 handy when you hit high altitude and you want to get a sense of how your body might be coping with the challenging conditions.

 Garmin has planted its latest Gen Elevate 4 optical heart rate monitor sensor, which is an upgrade on the Gen 3 used on the Fenix 6 and is primarily used for tracking heart rate 24/7 and during exercise.
-It can also be put to use for generate high and low heart rate alerts, monitoring stress (via heart rate variability measurements) and measuring respiration during yoga and Pilates workouts.
+It can also be put to use for generating high and low heart rate alerts, monitoring stress (via heart rate variability measurements), and measuring respiration during yoga and Pilates workouts.